slemanz/EMBEDDED-PRINTF-METHODS/README.md

 4. **Exclude syscall.c from the build**

-To do this, go to the properties of the file, and in C/C++ settings, check the "Exclude resource from build".
+To do this, go to the file properties, and in C/C++ Settings, check the "Exclude resource from build" option.

 ![image](OpenOCD/4.png)

-So the file will look like:
+The file will look like this:

 ![image](OpenOCD/5.png)

 5. **Degug the code!**

-Now that we complete all the steps, just debug!!!!
+Now that we have completed all the steps, start debugging!

 ![image](OpenOCD/6.png)